 With CockroachDB, operators can view their entire cluster as a pool of resources that can smartly support distributed work loads.
 Maintenance operations like backups, restores, and inputs can utilize all resources available.
 The cluster exposes metrics that can be fed into monitoring, and applications talking to New York nodes can still access data stored on San Francisco nodes.

 Our new cluster visualization helps developers and operators visualize this unified resource pool, offering a global view of the cluster while bucketing resources into geographic regions.

 With a view of the global state of their cluster, MovR is also able to dive in deeper to view the state of just New York nodes, as shown below.
 These views help operators identify areas in which they may need to dig in further to troubleshoot issues.
-For example, in the below view, Node 1 rejoined the cluster a couple hours ago and it appears to have more CPU and disk utilization than Node 2, which has been up for the last 13 days.
-This could indicate a hot range on Node 1 that ought to be split in order to more evenly distribute the load across the nodes.

 The distributed and scalable nature of CockroachDB allows companies to allocate resources to regions that need it the most.
 If MovR were to notice a huge spike in usage in San Francisco, they would want to add an additional node to San Francisco.
 They can do this quite simply by bringing up another node and having it join the cluster.
 Now, we can click into the San Francisco and view the two nodes that make up that region’s resources.